 Member of Household or Relationship Test

-To meet this test, a person must either:
+To meet the qualifying relative test, a person must either:

 - Be related to you in one of the ways listed under Relatives Who Do Not Live with You in the immediately following paragraph.

 If at any time during the year the person was your spouse, that person cannot be your qualifying relative.

 A person related to you in any of the following ways does not have to live with you all year as a member of your household to meet this test:

 - Your child, stepchild, foster child, or a descendant of any of them (for example, your grandchild).
 Note, that a legally adopted child is considered your child.